Universiteit Leiden

 Work space

-Candidates with employee positions are entitled to personal desk space and desktop computers.
-Scholarship candidates and self-funded candidates are welcome to use the flex desks and the common room in the basement of de Vrieshof building 3 (down the stairs just outside the Secretariat).
-In addition, the University Library has many study areas, some with computer facilities.
+Candidates with employee positions are entitled to personal desk space and laptop computers and a docking station.
+Scholarship candidates and self-funded candidates are welcome to use the study areas in the University Library, some with computer facilities.

 Web page and LUCRIS